 Co-opt: (v.)
 1. divert to or use in a role different from the usual or original one.
 2. adopt (an idea or policy) for one’s own use

-Doubtless you’ve seen posters advertising for Color Runs™ in your neighborhood – they’re the ones sporting laughing white college kids covered in color.
-You may have even paused for a second to appreciate the evident fun they’re all having as they enjoy Desi culture.
+Doubtless you’ve seen posters advertising for Color Runs™ in your neighborhood – they’re the ones sporting happy white college kids covered in color.
+You may have even paused for a second to appreciate the clear fun they’re all having as they enjoy a part of the desi culture.
 But honestly, the Color Run™ does absolutely nothing to give credit where it’s due.
 And to add insult to injury, they’ve trademarked out tradition.

-I can bemoan the misuse of Holi, the profiting off our culture, and the further sexualization of it, but I think worst of all is that it doesn’t give us the chance to share Holi properly.
-Personally, I love it when I can bring my non-Desi friends to the annual campus Holi.
+I can bemoan the misuse of Holi, the profiting off our culture and the further sexualization of it, but I think worst of all is that it doesn’t give us the chance to share Holi properly.
+Personally, I love it when I can bring my non-Desi friends to the annual campus Holi function.
 I can show them a part of my heart and an aspect of my identity as a strong Brown woman.
-The Color Run™ robs me of that chance because now everyone who participates gets a diluted (and completely wrong) version of Desi culture—with this Holi knockoff they lose the culture and the tradition, but they keep our colors.
+The Color Run™ robs me of that chance because now everyone who participates gets a diluted (and completely wrong) version of desi culture.
+With this Holi knockoff, they lose the culture and the tradition, but they keep our colors.